Information for term Global Internship

 AcademicsClick to Open

-Upon completing the two electives during the first six-week block, students participate in an academic seminar taught in an online learning environment alongside the 8-week, full-time internship.
-The two electives, the seminar and the internship are all required components of the program.
+Upon completing the two electives during the first 6-week block, students participate in an integrated academic course taught alongside the 12-week, full-time internship.
+The two 6-week elective courses, internship and course are required components of the program.

 Students will enroll in: